-18 Captivating Period Dramas to Enchant You, Bridgerton-Style
+18 Enchanting Period Dramas to Sweep You Off Your Feet, Bridgerton-Style

 “Bridgerton” is a pretty unique show, with its incredible mix of historical romance, scandal, and family drama.
 But what happens when you’ve binged every available episode and you’re left craving more?
 Fear not!
 Here are 18 TV shows that will fill the Bridgerton-shaped hole in your heart.